 You can easily update or edit your family tree and then print them out as either charts or reports.

-If you were to use the old paper and pencil method then this will be quite time consuming for you .
-If you did then we would have to redraw your family tree time and time again as you make corrections or found new information.
+If you were to use the old paper and pencil method then this will be quite time-consuming for you.
+If you did then we would have to redraw your family tree time and time again as you make corrections or find new information.

 5. Make Educated Guesses

-When you are trying to find information about your ancestors you should try to put ourselves in their shoes.
+When you are trying to find information about your ancestors you should try to put yourself in their shoes.
 By doing so you will have a much better chance of finding anything.